 Carbon microspheres supported cobalt catalysts for phenol oxidation with peroxymonosulfate

-In this paper, we report an in-situ method for one-pot synthesis of carbon microspheres supported cobalt catalysts (Co/CMS) by a hydrothermal process, followed by calcination at 300, 400 and 500 oC, respectively.
+Heterogeneous catalytic oxidation of organic pollutants has been widely applied for wastewater treatment, in which the development of highly efficient catalysts is of critical importance.
+In this study, carbon microspheres supported cobalt catalysts (Co/CS) were prepared by a one-pot hydrothermal method for in-situ loading cobalt onto carbon spheres, followed by calcination at 300, 400 and 500 °C, respectively.
 Cobalt would distribute three-dimensionally in the spheres.
 Many characterization techniques, such as XRD, SEM, EDS and elemental mapping were applied to investigate the physicochemical properties of the supported catalysts.
-The catalytic activities were evaluated by decomposition of 20 ppm phenol solutions with sulfate radicals.
-It was found that the Co/CMS catalysts were able to efficiently decompose phenol by activation of PMS.
-Co/CMS-300, 400 and 500 can completely decompose 20 ppm phenol in 15, 5 and 10 min, respectively.
+The catalytic activities were evaluated by decomposition of phenol solutions with sulfate radicals.
+It was found that the Co/CS catalysts were able to efficiently decompose phenol by activation of peroxymonosulfate (PMS).
+Co/CS-300, 400 and 500 can completely decompose 20 ppm phenol in 15, 5 and 10 min, respectively.
 Kinetics studies were carried out to investigate the effects of catalyst loading, PMS amount, and reaction temperature on phenol degradation efficiency.
-Deactivation and regeneration were also discussed.